vkzrx/fuels-react/docs/guide/getting-started.md

 This section will guide you through the installation and setup of `fuels-react`.
 You can also try it online on [StackBlitz](https://stackblitz.com/fork/github/0xYami/fuels-react/tree/main/playgrounds/vite).
 It will spin up in a few seconds a Vite project with `fuels-react` already installed and set up.

 :::warning
-This library is currently in `pre-alpha`.
+This library is currently in `alpha`.
 It provides core features to develop on Fuel but things might change or break between a release and another.

 It only supports `CSR` for now.
 :::